 Peripheral Arterial Disease (PAD) is a severe medical condition common in the US.
 Although many people have the disease, few pay attention to the symptoms until it has progressed.
 Knowing what symptoms to look for is the best way to protect your health from a life-threatening heart attack or stroke.
 At Zenith Health and Aesthetics in Memphis, TN, we specialize in the detection and treatment of PAD.

 What Is Peripheral Arterial Disease?

-Peripheral Arterial Disease (also known as peripheral artery disease) is a circulatory disease that occurs when narrowed or blocked arteries constrict blood flow.
+Peripheral Arterial Disease (also known as PAD) is a circulatory disease that occurs when narrowed or blocked arteries constrict blood flow.
 This common condition affects the limbs, particularly the legs and feet, to create pain or numbness.
 According to the CDC, PAD affects 8.5 million Americans aged 40 or older.
 Men and women are equally susceptible to developing the condition.

 What Causes PAD?